 The new problem that the church faces in today's chapter is internal and multi-faceted.
-In every church, there are lots of people in the church with lots of needs.
+In every church, there are lots of people with lots of needs.
 There is jealously and complaining.
 Differences are emphasized.
 There exists a sense of inequality.
-In Acts 6, there is the danger that the apostles will become distracted from their primary task.
+In Acts 6, there is also the danger that the apostles will become distracted from their primary task.
 The church must clearly establish its priorities or the daily pressures of life will overwhelm it.

-In the early church, the problem is solved by selecting servants who are given responsibility for the task.
-The result is that the word of God continues to spread, the number of disciples increases, and more are converted from Judaism, even from among the priests.
+In the early church, the problem was solved by selecting servants who were given responsibility for the task.
+The result was that the word of God continued to spread, the number of disciples increased, and more were converted from Judaism, even from among the priests.

 When you have been aware that a church problem was resolved successfully?
 What factors contributed to the positive result?
 Do you think the church today is distracted by problems and its failure to establish priorities?
 Based on this chapter, what priorities did the early church choose?

 Father God, we pray for the ability to move forward in the midst of distractions and difficulties.
 Help us to establish right priorities in our individual lives and in the church.
 Help us to learn from your word so that our lives and the lives of others are changed.
 In the name of Jesus, Amen.